-Heteropolitics is designed to fill in these gaps in contemporary political theory:
+Heteropolitics is designed to address these failures of contemporary political thought

 - first, by broaching socio-political innovation as a long-term process of creative response to social dislocations and open, ongoing, plural experiments rather than as a momental and miraculous eruption, drawing on the relevant work of Cornelius Castoriadis (1987, 1994), Richard Day (2005), Gibson-Graham (2006) and James Scott (1990), among others.

-- second, by delving into new practices of the commons and democratic self-governance in social groups and mobilizations, the project will figure out how they initiate a process of ‘commoning’ mainstream politics and political strategies (relevant examples include Sar-dex; Barcelona en Comú; the community of Sarantaporo in Northern Greece; see also the Appendix).
-Heteropolitics intends to explore how meaningful civic participation on vari-ous levels could be enhanced through institutional reforms which build on grassroots initia-tives so as to promote social integration (including migrants) and to increase citizens’ trust, interest and involvement in national and European democracy, combatting the prevailing apathy, alienation and resentment
+- second, by delving into new practices of the commons and democratic self-governance in social groups and mobilizations, the project will figure out how they initiate a process of ‘commoning’ mainstream politics and political strategies (relevant examples include Sardex; Barcelona en Comú; the community of Sarantaporo in Northern Greece; see also the Appendix).
+Heteropolitics intends to explore how meaningful civic participation on various levels could be enhanced through institutional reforms which build on grassroots initiatives so as to promote social integration (including migrants) and to increase citizens’ trust, interest and involvement in national and European democracy, combating the prevailing apathy, alienation and resentment.

 Heteropolitics will elaborate thus new hybrid concepts such as ‘common leadership’, ‘post-hegemony’, and others which take account of new developments in social movements and community organization and can produce conceptual frames that will be of practical use for empirical inquiries into community organization and civic mobilization.

 We will critically inquire into new, alternative and incipient practices of community building and self-governance in: